ispras/michman/docs/configuration.rst

 Michman Initial Configuration
 =============================

-This section gives information about Michman initial configuration and describes, how to start working with it.
-Michman depends on different components, that are responsible for specific functionality, such as data storage, authentication, logging, etc. Of course Michman must be connected to the IaaS cloud.
-Now we support cluster deploying in OpenStack-based clouds.
+This section provides information about the initial Michman setup and how to get started with it.
+Michman depends on various components that are responsible for certain functions such as data storage, authentication, logging, and so on.
+Of course, Michman must be connected to the IaaS cloud.
+Currently, we support the deployment of a cluster in the clouds based on OpenStack.

 OpenStack configuration
 -----------------------